-If a condition is defined for a Trigger, it is displayed in the Exp tab in the Triggers tab.
+Note: If a condition is defined for a trigger, it is displayed in the Exp tab in the Triggers tab.
+In addition, Program definitions are not used for text interaction recognition.
+A text interaction is recognized according to the topics associated with the Program definition.

-Add Topics to a Program
+Add / Remove Topics from a Program

+To create a program trigger:

-- 1. From the Program Manager tree, open the Program to which you want to add a Trigger. - 2.
+- 1. From the Program Manager tree, open the program to which you want to add a trigger. - 2.
 Select the Trigger tab.

-A list of all the Triggers defined for the specific Program are displayed.
-From represents the topic from which the Trigger originates and To represents the topic SpeechMiner will search for and analyze if the Trigger's conditions are met.

-3. Double-click the topic for which you want to define a Trigger.

-The Trigger Properties window opens.

-If a Trigger was already defined, it's logical expression will appear in the Text field.

-- 4. Add a metadata condition:

-- a.
-Click Clear Properties if you want to clear existing logical expressions.
+A list of all the triggers defined for the specific program is displayed.
+From represents the topic from which the trigger originates and To represents the topic SpeechMiner will search for and analyze if the trigger's conditions are met. - 3.
+Double-click the topic for which you want to define a trigger.
+The Triggers Properties window opens.
+If a trigger was already defined, its logical expression will appear in the Text field. - 4.
+Add a metadata condition: - a.
+Click Clear Properties 📋 if you want to clear existing logical expressions. - b.

-- b.
 From the Type list, select Metadata.

-The fields required to configure the metadata values are added to the Trigger Properties window below the Type parameter.

-c.
-In the first field (from left), select an existing metadata type from the dropdown list or manually enter the metadata type.
+The fields required to configure the metadata values are added to the Trigger Properties window below the Type parameter. - c.
+In the first field (from left), select an existing metadata type from the drop-down list or manually enter the metadata type.

+For example,

-Select Workgroup\Agent from the drop-down list if you want to define a condition based on the work group or agent that handled the interaction.
+Select Workgroup/Agent from the drop-down list if you want to define a condition based on the work group or agent that handled the interaction.

-- Type interaction direction, if you want to define a condition associated with the direction of an interaction. - c.
+- Type interaction direction if you want to define a condition associated with the direction of an interaction. - d.
 In the remaining fields, select or enter the relevant conditions.

-The remaining fields change according to the selected metadata type.

-- d.
-Select Not if you want the Trigger to notify SpeechMiner about interactions that do not match the condition. - e.
+The remaining fields change according to the selected metadata type. - e.
+Select Not if you want the trigger to notify SpeechMiner about interactions that do not match the condition. - f.
 Click Add.

-Click Update if you are modifying existing Trigger Properties.
+Note: Click Update if you are modifying existing Trigger Properties.

-- f.
-If the condition is not the first condition, select the condition in the Text field and click the operator that should precede it (And, Or, or Not)

-- 4. Add a topic condition:
+- g.
+If the condition is not the first condition, select the correct condition in the Text field and click the operator that should precede it (And, Or, or Not). - 5.
+Add a topic condition. - a.

-- a.
 From the Type list, select Topic.

-The window changes and displays the topic parameters.
+The window changes and displays the topic parameters. - b.

-b.
 Modify the following as necessary: